vm137/epam-java-mentoring/concurrency/task/descr.md

 Cost: 20 points.

 Create a multi-threading console application that starts two threads for producer and consumer respectively.
-It does not matter what kind of data it produces/consumes (e.g. producer could generate random numbers and consumer could calculate their total average).
+It does not matter what kind of data it produces/consumes (e.g., producer could generate random numbers and consumer could calculate their total average).
 There must be a graceful shutdown (use Runtime.getRuntime().addShutdownHook(), Object's join()/interrupt() methods) to allow threads to correctly finish their work.
 When both producer and consumer are stopped print to console how many operations were performed per second (ops/sec).
 This task should be implemented using two approaches:

-Classic model: use non-blocking Queue implementation (e.g. LinkedList) to share data between producer and consumer threads use synchronized block, wait()/notify() methods to guard the queue from simultaneous access.
+Classic model: use non-blocking Queue implementation (e.g., LinkedList) to share data between producer and consumer threads use synchronized block, wait()/notify() methods to guard the queue from simultaneous access.
 Concurrency use classes from java.util.concurrent package for synchronization (BlockingQueue, locks, etc.).
-When both versions are done compare their performance (ops/sec).
+When both versions are done, compare their performance (ops/sec).